IndiGo to bring in freighters, signs LOI

-New Delhi, April 21 (IANS) To serve the surging cargo demand, airline major IndiGo plans to convert four A321ceo aircraft from passenger jets to a full freighter configuration.
+New Delhi: To serve the surging cargo demand, airline major IndiGo plans to convert four A321ceo aircraft from passenger jets to a full freighter configuration.

 The air carrier has signed a Letter of Intent with an aircraft lessor for two aircraft already, and expects to reach agreement for the rest shortly.